class Hash(K, V)

 Overview

-Main operations are storing a key-value mapping (#[]=
+Main operations are storing a key-value mapping (#[]=) and

 Keys are unique within a hash.
 When adding a key-value mapping with a key that